 Venture capital investing is not for the faint-hearted.
 Fierce competition exists within the VC industry as investors hope to land the next unicorn company.
 With an industry standard of three out of four venture-backed companies failing, the stakes have never been so high….

 Investing is a personal decision, so every investor approaches it differently.
-Nevertheless, all venture capital investors are attracted by the same thing; a solid return on investment accompanied by a lot of interest and capital growth.
+The same factors motivate all Venture Capital investors; a solid return on investment accompanied by a lot of interest and capital growth.

 Today we look at some of the biggest challenges faced by venture capital firms, having awareness and an expectation of these potential pitfalls gives you a leg-up over the competition enables budding investors to make the best decisions possible….